 Top-rated zones for tenants

-Yes, Limerick City East, North, and West are designated RPZs, meaning annual rent increases are legally capped at the rate of inflation or a maximum of 2%.
+Yes, most of Limerick City and its suburbs are designated RPZs, meaning annual rent increases for existing tenancies are capped at a maximum of 2% or the rate of inflation.